akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 And then select the best based on metrics.
 Because the computanional cost is not too high due to the scale of the dataset <br/>

 We won't use:
-- Deep learning models because the little amount of information
+- Deep learning models, because the small scale of the dataset
-- Unsupervised learning beacuse the outputs are labeled
+- Unsupervised learning models, because the outputs are labeled
-- Reinforcement learning because is not studied enough (by me)
+- Reinforcement learning models, because I haven’t studied them yet

 ### 3. The Tool(s) <- Why?
 We will use R and Python.  </br>